All the Ways

-"All the Ways" is a song recorded by American singer-songwriter Meghan Trainor.
+"All the Ways" is a song recorded by the American singer-songwriter Meghan Trainor.
 The song was released on June 21, 2018, as a promotional single for the initial intended release of Trainor's third studio album, Treat Myself, and later only appeared on its Target deluxe edition following the album's 2020 release.
-The song was serviced to hot adult contemporary radio as the lead single from Trainor's second EP, The Love Train, on February 11, 2019.
+The song was serviced to hot adult contemporary radio as the lead single from Trainor's second extended play (EP), The Love Train, on February 11, 2019.

 The song was written by Trainor, Jacob Kasher Hindlin and Andrew Wells, and produced by Wells.
 Billboard described it as fun and danceable, while Trainor stated that it was inspired by a conversation she had with her husband Daryl Sabara that always makes her smile.

 "All the Ways" peaked at number 16 on the US Adult Pop Songs chart, spending 13 total weeks on it.
 Brian Petchers directed the music video for the song, which was released on February 15, 2019, and depicts Bailee Madison going on an outing with a date.
 The song was used in a 2018 Target marketing campaign.